-I have worked in twenty countries with most time spent in India, Kenya, Indonesia, USA , Australia and Armenia.
+I have worked in over 30 countries with most time spent in India, Kenya, Indonesia, USA , Australia and Armenia.
 My current role with World Vision International is to lead a global team of economic development and livelihood specialists.
 I am based in Manila Philippines.
 Previously with World Vision Australia I founded and lead the Social Entrepreneurship and Economic Development Unit (SEED), a team of economic development specialists,to establish and support innovative initiatives in poor communities from Africa to the Asia Pacific, Senegal to Timor Leste.
 After that I went on to lead World Visions Economic Development Learning Hub in he Middle East and Eastern Europe with my base in Yerevan Armenia.

 I believe the reason people are poor is that they do not have enough money and our challenge is to help instill hope and a genuine sense of self-belief, starting with those of us who somehow work in development.

 I was the founder and CEO of Diversity@work Australia Inc, a social enterprise developing innovative models, strategies and educational programs to strengthen companies through diversity and inclusion.
 I hold a Master of Entrepreneurship and Innovation and a Masters of Strategic Foresight from Swinburne University in Melbourne, post-graduate studies in Not for Profit Management at Georgetown University and Negotiation and Conflict Management at Latrobe University Melbourne.
 I was the Carey Medal winner for 2007 for exceptional and outstanding service to the community.
 So it goes

 I am also the founder of the famous Yerevan Surf Club, whose heroic motto endures: